easypanel-io/website/docs/05-templates/zipline/index.md

 ## Description

-Zipline is a next-generation ShareX/File upload server that is easy to use, packed with features, and has an easy setup.
-It provides a dashboard with charts, graphs, and tables to view stats, a gallery to view files and media, URL shortening, image compression, password protection for uploads, Discord embeds, OAuth2 registration, two-factor authentication, user invites, and more.
-Zipline can be set up quickly via Docker or built and run from source.
-It also supports integration with NGINX proxy.
-The app is available on GitHub and has 521 stars.
+Zipline is the next generation ShareX/File upload server, designed to make file sharing and management a breeze.
+With a user-friendly dashboard packed with features, Zipline allows you to upload any file type, view your files in a gallery, and even shorten URLs for easy sharing.
+The app also provides a way to organize your files with folders for easy access and management.
+Zipline also offers features like image compression, video thumbnail generation, and password protection for your uploads.
+With Zipline, you can quickly set up your own instance and configure it to your needs.
+It also offers an extensive API for a more fine-grained control over your instance.
+Zipline is not just a file upload server, it&#39;s a comprehensive tool for managing and sharing your files with ease and efficiency.

 ## Instructions